- Alexander von Humbold-Stiftung prämiert Konzept zur Vernetzung der Forscher-Alumni

 Literature, non-literature and everything in between

 Prof Dr José Ramón Ruisánchez came to the University of Siegen through a DAAD ‘Visiting Professorship’ for the summer semester 2022.
 Originally from Mexico, he is usually based at the University of Houston in the United States of America at the Department of Hispanic Studies.
 During his time in Siegen, he taught three courses in total at the Romance Seminar, and visited many of the manifold events that the University of Siegen and the city offer.
 Prof Dr Yasmin Temelli holds the chair of Romance Literature and Cultural Studies with the languages Spanish and French and has been at the University of Siegen since March 2021.
 She is very enthusiastic about Latin American Studies, so when the opportunity presented itself to submit a proposal and invite Prof Ruisánchez to Siegen, she took it.
+Prof Temelli has always been greatly interested in the languages Spanish, French and Italian, and has a great passion for romance literature.

 Closing the educational gap for indigenous girls in Yucatan.